-The game of business is hard enough.
+The game of business is tricky enough.

 It's brutal when you don't know you've got custom rules.